 In order to earn points, these journals MUST be submitted no later than II:59 PM on Saturday of that week.
 Late Weekly Journals will not be accepted.
-For each student, the two lowest scores in this category will be dropped.
+The two lowest scores in this category will be dropped.
 No Journal needs to be submitted during Spring Break.